pysys-test/pysys-test/docs/UserGuide.rst

 Skipping tests
 --------------
-If your ``run.py`` logic detects that a test should not be executed for this platform or mode, simply use `self.skipTest(...) <BaseTest.skipTest>` near the top of the test's `execute() <BaseTest.execute>` method, specifying the reason for the skip::
+If your tests' ``.py`` logic detects that a test should not be executed for this platform or mode, simply use `self.skipTest(...) <BaseTest.skipTest>` near the top of the test's `execute() <BaseTest.execute>` method, specifying the reason for the skip::